Highway Code Tests

 Beat the statistics

-Staying alert, avoiding distractions, mirrors, recognising blind spots.
+Staying alert, avoiding distractions, using mirrors and recognising blind spots.

-Following distances, pelican crossings, headlights, responding to other road users.
+Following distances, pelican crossings, headlights, and responding to other road users.

-Licences, MOT certificates, theory tests, SORN, fines, vehicle registration, insurance.
+Licences, MOT certificates, theory tests, SORN, fines, vehicle registration and insurance.

-Joining and exiting, lane choice, overhead signals, Active Traffic Management.
+Joining and exiting, lane choice, overhead signals and Active Traffic Management.